 What can we conclude from all this?

 We clearly see that Blacks inaugurated the Moroccan imperial era and founded at least 3 of the 6 Moroccan royal dynasties.
 They brought Morocco to his political height through the Almoravid and Almohad dynasties; furthermore they were without any doubt present within the 3 others dynasties.
-Cheikh Anta Diop used Sahara as a distinctive separation line between a so called “black” Africa and the Maghreb supposed to be white.
+Cheikh Anta Diop used Sahara as a distinctive separation line between a so called “black” Africa and the Maghreb supposed to be white at that time.
 We know today that that barrier must disappear.

 There was a racial continuity from both sides of Sahara, but a cultural discontinuity between the sub-Saharans who stayed –the most part- authentically African on the cultural level and the first Berbers who were strongly arabized.
 Everything is not perfect about those glorious ancestors, who actively collaborated to the Arab slave trade of the Blacks and enslaved Whites in collaboration with Arabs for the production of wealth; incompatible behavior with black culture, that needs to be condemned totally and which are due to the Arab contamination.